etmartinkazoo/Jekyll-Candor/README.md

 # Jekyll Candor

-A Jekyll theme for semantic HTML, clean CSS, and vanilla JavaScript.
+A Jekyll theme with Bootstrap 4.
+Includes Animate.css, Font Awesome 5, Owl Carousel, and other goodies.

 Enjoy coding!